sematext/docs/docs/logs/sending-log-events.md

-To send new events to your Logsene app, you have two ways to connect - using Elasticsearch API or using syslog.
+To send new events to your Logs Managemet app, you have two ways to connect - using Elasticsearch API or using syslog.

   - HTTP / HTTPS (ports 80 / 443), by using the Elasticsearch API on